David00/rpi-power-monitor/README.md

 ### Next Steps

-Head to the project Wiki's [Quickstart section](https://github.com/David00/rpi-power-monitor/wiki#quick-start--table-of-contents) to get started on the rest of the setup process.
+Head to the project Wiki (https://github.com/David00/rpi-power-monitor/wiki) to get started on the rest of the setup process.

 ---